Commonwealth Master's Scholarships (low income countries)

 Applying to QMUL

-You must apply to QMUL for admission to the Masters programme as well as making an application for the scholarship.
-You should try to do this before you apply for the scholarship to maximise your chances of having an offer letter in time.
+You must also apply to QMUL for admission to the Masters programme as well as making an application for the scholarship.
+You should try to do this at least 4 weeks before you apply for the scholarship to maximise your chances of having an offer letter in time.

 Postgraduate Recruitment and Sponsor Relations Manager